vdubey0/RecipeAnalysis/README.md

 about many recipes.
 For example, some columns were: the name of the recipe, when it was posted, its nutrition facts, the steps of the recipe, ingredients, etc. The second dataset contains a recipe id that matches to an id in first dataset, along with reviews for that particular recipe and the rating the person gave that recipe, among other columns.
+Basically the first dataset contained info about the recipes themselves and the second dataset had the reviews and ratings.
 In order to get started, we merged these datasets into one big dataset with 234,429 rows that contained information about each recipe.

 Here is a more detailed explanation of the most relevant columns in the merged dataset:
 -   `name` : name of the recipe